-The Company's goodwill balance was \$338,848 and \$327,310 as of December 31, 2020 and 2019, respectively.
-The Company, which has one reporting unit, performed an annual test for goodwill impairment in October of the years ended December 31, 2020 and 2019, and determined that goodwill was not impaired.
-There have been no significant events or circumstances affecting the valuation of goodwill subsequent to the Company's annual assessment.
+The Company's goodwill balance was \$436,821 and \$338,848 as of December 31, 2021 and 2020, respectively.
+The Company, which has one reporting unit, performed an annual test for goodwill impairment in October of the years ended December 31, 2021 and 2020, and determined that goodwill was not impaired.
+The Company performed a qualitative test for goodwill impairment related to the COVID-19 pandemic and determined that an additional quantitative test was not necessary.
+Goodwill was not impaired as of December 31, 2021 and 2020.

-Intangible Assets
+Other Intangible Assets